-If we consult the latest Twitter statistics, we’re looking at 278.4 million users.
-That’s a huge number of Twitter users who can be reached with the right video campaign and content.
+If we consult the latest Twitter statistics, we’re looking at 314.9 million users.
+That’s a massive number of Twitter users you can reach with the right video campaign and content.

 4. Around 33% of online activity is spent watching videos.